40 Shows With More Than 100 Episodes That You Can Stream Right Now

 2. Scandal, 124 Episodes

-Not only does this political thriller peer inside a powerhouse Washington D.C. crisis management firm, it comes with a steamy and forbidden love affair.
+Not only does this political thriller peer inside a powerhouse Washington D.C. crisis management firm, it comes with a steamy, forbidden love affair.

 3. Parks and Recreation, 125 Episodes